Let’s grow through

 Let’s address the elephant in the room.

-Personally, I do not find that beans make me gassy, but I am also not eating two cups a day like some of the women on TikTok.
+Personally, I don’t find that beans make me gassy, but I’m also not eating two cups a day like some of the women on TikTok.

 Yes, beans can cause gas.
-No, that does not mean they are bad for you.
-It usually means your gut is adjusting.
+No, that doesn’t mean they’re bad for us.
+It usually means the gut is adjusting.

 Beans feed beneficial gut bacteria, and those bacteria need time to adapt.
 Starting slowly is key.
 Half a cup at a time, then gradually more.
 Once digestion finds its rhythm, bloating often eases, digestion improves, hormones metabolize more efficiently, and cravings calm down.